 Stop the capture session.
 You can do so in a number of different ways:

 - Specify a duration using the duration attribute in session.xml.

-buffer_modevariable to something other than streaming.
+- In the Capture & Analysis dialog box, set the value of Buffer Mode to something other than streaming.
 Use one of the following values: Large, Normal, or Small.
-A Large store-and-forward buffer is 16MB, while Normal is 4MB and Small is 1MB.
+A Large store-and-forward buffer is 16MB, while Normal is 4MB, and Small is 1MB.
 The profiling session terminates automatically when it reaches the set buffer size.